NOTE!—We have postponed the conference until September 24-27 in light of the novel coronavirus situation. You can still register online today!

 PRESENTATIONS AND PROGRAMMING

-Programming will run from at 8:45 am and run until about 5 pm, Friday the 26th and Saturday the 27th.
+Programming will run from at 8:45 am and run until about 5 pm, Friday, September 25, and Saturday, September 27.
 A detailed schedule with specific times will be announced later.

 Thursday and Sunday are your “travel days”.
 You can check-in and pick up your materials from 12 pm to 5 pm Thursday, and from 8:30 a.m. to 12 p.m.
 Friday and Saturday (for those attending only one day).